forestgrape/coronavirus/covid19.md

 * #### Detect Metabolism of Coronaviruses
   Temporary RNA produced from coronaviruses with a running metabolism.
 * #### Detect Infectious Virions
-  Material possibly containing virions can be put on cell or organ cultures.
-These cell or organ cultures then can be inspected by another methods such as detecting tissue change/damage or detecting RNA to see whether there were infectious virions in the material in question.
-The material can be diluted so much that virus colonies originating from single virions can be distinguished.
+  Samples possibly containing virions can be put on cell or organ cultures.
+These cell or organ cultures then can be inspected by another methods such as detecting tissue change/damage or detecting RNA to see whether there were infectious virions in the  samples.
+The samples can be diluted so much that virus colonies originating from single virions can be distinguished.
 In this  way the number of infectious virions can be determined.

 ### Methods to Indirectly Detect Viruses
 * #### Detect Tissue damage